JimOfLeisure/ink-love2d-vn-test/readme.md

 I don't guess I'll bother uploading the dropping ball to Itch.
 I might have but don't want to bother with the screenshot.

+### The ground exists...and it spins

+I got stuck on a temporary test of wanting the "ground" to rotate but finally figured it out.
+And now the ball resets once it falls below the screen so it repeatedly drops onto the rotating "ground".

+Next steps will probably be generating the ground.
+I now think I'll have controls to vary the angle of the hill, but instead of rotating the ground I'll rotate the camera and change the direction of gravity.
+That will make placing the generated ground sections easier.

+I'm thinking the goal of the game might be a speed challenge to either maintain a high level of speed or cover a set distance as quickly as possible.
+The catch may be that if the ball launches too far or too long into the air it will deploy a parachute to slow down and land softly before rolling downhill again.

 ## Building

 The Love2d game is in src/ .
 The rest of this repo is for building it and preparing to deploy to Itch.io .
 It relies on node and npm to install Love.js .